Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 What are semi-fungible tokens?

 Semi-fungible tokens (SFTs) are a relatively new type of token that have characteristics of both fungible and non-fungible tokens (NFTs).
 SFTs are unique and represent specific assets, but they can be exchanged for other tokens of the same type or value.
-This makes them partially interchangeable, unlike non-fungible tokens, but still unique and distinguishable from tokens of the same type, unlike fungible tokens.

 The most popular standard for semi-fungible tokens is the ERC-1155 standard, which was introduced by Enjin in 2018.